 Nearly everyone enjoys listening to music, whether on their smartphone, headphones, home stereo system, or computer.
-This makes audio equipment a great gift for almost anyone, whether they’re an audiophile, musician, or someone who just enjoys some background tunes while they work or study.
+This makes audio equipment a great gift for almost anyone, whether an audiophile, musician, or someone who enjoys some background tunes while working or studying.

 We all know how challenging it can be to find gifts for certain people, so we’ve compiled our ultimate speaker gift guide, which will help you pick the best product for your friend, family, or partner.
 This list features some of our favorite speakers going into this next year and some faithful classics.
 Whether you’re looking for a small stocking filler or an impressive gift for someone close to you, there’s something here for every budget and each type of person.

-Not every Bluetooth speaker will work for every individual, as some may have very specific needs, depending on how they like to enjoy listening to music.
-Some may need speakers with a little more durability, while others may prefer flashy features and sound quality over design.
+Not every Bluetooth speaker will work for everyone, as some may have very specific needs, depending on how they enjoy listening to music.
+Some may need speakers more durable, while others may prefer flashy features and sound quality over design.

 Here’s a basic guide to which speakers work for certain markets: